{{ currentSearchSuggestions.title }}

 Entracque hydroelectric plant

-The Entracque power plant, which is named in honor of former President of the Italian Republic Luigi Einaudi, is situated in the municipality of Entracque in the province of Cuneo and is Italy’s largest hydroelectric plant and one of the most powerful in Europe.
+The Entracque power plant, which is named after former President of Italy Luigi Einaudi, is located in the municipality of Entracque in the province of Cuneo.
+It’s the largest hydroelectric plant in Italy, as well as one of the most powerful in Europe.

 The facility is a pumped storage plant where the turbine also works as a pump to move the water from one reservoir to another.
-The plant acts as a giant battery that stores energy when the water is moved upstream and releases it when it descends, helping to stabilize the electricity grid and enabling non-programmable renewable energy sources, like solar and wind power, to be used more extensively.
+The plant functions in the same way as a giant battery, storing energy as the water rises. and releasing it as it falls, thereby helping to stabilize the grid and enabling greater use of non-programmable renewable energy sources, like solar and wind power, to be used more extensively.

 icon